Murder-by-numberS/wowkeyb-fe/DEPLOYMENT.md

 # GitHub Actions Multi-Environment Deployment Guide

-This project uses GitHub Actions for automated deployment to AWS S3 and CloudFront with separate develop, staging, and production environments, replacing the previous CodePipeline setup.
+This project uses GitHub Actions for automated deployment to AWS S3 and CloudFront with separate develop, staging, and production environments.

 ## Environment Setup